 This is a composition course - every class period will involve a writing component.
 You will be asked to revise and rewrite the in-class and out-of-class essays.
-Remember that you must complete all essay assignments (including the final exam) plus the final multi modal project in order to pass this course.
-You should have a yellow book and a dictionary for in-class essays.
+Remember that you must complete all essay assignments plus the final multi modal project in order to pass this course.
+You should have a yellow book dictionary, and pen, for in-class essays.
 These cannot be made up unless you have contacted me in advance.

 Out-of-class essays must be typed, double spaced, and in 12 point, Times New Roman font.
-These must be in accordance with MLA citation guidelines (we will have a class discussion on the MLA format; additional information can be found in your text book Patterns for College Writing and grammar book The Everyday Writer with Exercises - Sixth Edition).
+These must be in accordance with MLA citation guidelines (we will have a class discussion on the MLA format; additional information can be found in The Everyday Writer).
 Out-of-class essays will have specified minimum page length/word count requirements that will be listed on the prompt sheets.
 Essays and worksheets should be submitted on the date indicated on your syllabus schedule.